74Thirsty/gnoman2.0/docs/user-guide.md

   Python verifier (`backend/licenses/verify_license.py`) entirely offline.
 - Successful validation writes `.safevault/license.env` with the raw token and a `VALIDATED_AT` timestamp.
 The preload re-verifies this token on every launch.
-- Settings exposes the stored license metadata and links to the in-app wiki for deeper documentation.
+- Settings exposes the stored license metadata, the global transaction hold toggle/duration (persisted in the OS keyring via `SAFE_TX_HOLD_ENABLED`), and a vanity wallet generator surface with live job dashboards.
+- Vanity jobs are executed in worker threads, persisted to `.gnoman/vanity-jobs.json` for auditability, and only expose mnemonic aliases so secrets stay in the secure store.
 - For automation, the backend still accepts `POST /api/license`, which stores a JSON record in `.gnoman/license.json`.
 This endpoint exists for legacy flows that expect the previous storage format.